A1101 road: Route

-The road runs from Bury St. Edmunds north west to Littleport where it disappears for approximately 2 mi, it then re-appears on the other side of the A10 heading north through Wisbech and to its end at the A17 in Long Sutton.
+The road runs from Bury St Edmunds north west to Littleport where it disappears for approximately 2 mi, it then re-appears on the other side of the A10 heading north through Wisbech and to its end at the A17 in Long Sutton.
 The A1101's route takes it across the Fens in Lincolnshire and Norfolk, a low-lying area to Suffolk through Cambridgeshire.
 It is the main road for access between Lincolnshire and the Fenlands and the only road to directly link Suffolk with Lincolnshire.
 The stretch between Wisbech and Long Sutton was previously designated the A150.

 From Outwell north, where the western terminus of the A1122 is at, the road is classified as a primary route.
 At Welney, the road often floods, causing it to be closed for 70 days in 2007.
 The Environment Agency said that "The A1101 road is on a causeway across the flood area and was expected to be under water at times."
+When the road across the Ouse Washes is closed by flooding, it is a 22-mile detour.